USRSE/usrse.github.io/_events/2021/2021-06-community-call.md

 This month we are hosting a call on the topic of [Open Source Development](https://github.com/USRSE/monthly-community-calls/issues/4).
-By chance this is the day after the first [Global Maintainer Summit](https://globalmaintainersummit.github.com) and three days after a [Upstream 2021](https://explore.tidelift.com/upstream/)!
+By chance this is the day after the first [Global Maintainer Summit](https://globalmaintainersummit.github.com) and three days after [Upstream 2021](https://explore.tidelift.com/upstream/)!
 So it seems like a good week to have some conversations and strategizing around this topic.
 This call will be a chance to explore with others in the US-RSE community how we are individually or in groups, utilizing, contributing to or maintaining open source software?